Models

 Running queries

-endpoint is sort of an exception when it comes to running queries (since we fetch a list of models, not a single model), show
+While index endpoint is sort of an exception when it comes to running queries (since we fetch a list of models, not a single model), show, update, destroy, and restore endpoints share the same logic and use runFetchQuery under the hood.

 <?php